r-lib/gargle/tests/testthat/_snaps/roxygen-templates.md

       For details on the many ways to find a token, see [gargle::token_fetch()].
 For deeper control over auth, use [PREFIX_auth_configure()] to bring your own OAuth client or API key.
-      Read more about gargle options, see [gargle::gargle_options].
+      To learn more about gargle options, see [gargle::gargle_options].

 # PREFIX_auth_params()